SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Enumerations.md

 Just like in the switch statement earlier, the `productBarcode` variable is matched against the pattern `.qrCode(let productCode)` here.
-And like in the switch case,
+And as in the switch case,
 writing `let` extracts the associated value as a constant.
 For more information about `if`-`case` statements, see <doc:ControlFlow#Patterns>.